mingiryu/ten-families-graph/README.md

 # ten-families-graph

-Force graph visualization of 10 families with high incidence ratio of suicide cases in Utah.
+Force graph visualization of 10 families with a high incidence suicide in Utah.

 ## Preview